TomasHubelbauer/wsb-kb/README.md

 ## USB

 USB doesn't seem to be passed through to the Sandbox at all.
+I've filed feedback requesting this to be a configurable feature in WSB.

 ## Restarts